 Here in California, we have two distinct allergy seasons.
 One in the spring and one in the fall.
 Spring allergies seem to begin when the first daffodil blooms and since the shift in weather, it’s getting earlier and earlier.
 This year the first daffodil bloomed on February 2nd!
 Fall allergies are triggered by the Santa Ana winds and last a good six weeks until the weather cools down, just in time for holiday viruses.
-If only there was a way to nip allergies in the bud!
+If only there was a way to treat allergies naturally and nip them in the bud!

 Well, there is…